TheRaytracers/freecad-povray-render/doc/tipsAndTricks.md

   ![FreeCAD after cutting](img/AfterCut.png "FreeCAD after cutting")

   To avoid this, the part to be removed should be slightly larger than the other part.

+### Repair rotation

+## Debugging

+* For side views, try the orthographic view.
+But for a non side view, don't use the orthographic view.
+That doesn't look realistic
+* Try to get a more realistic image: [Rendering a photorealistic Scene - Step by Step](realistic.md)
+* If you have a big scene with a lot of objects and many materials with light refraction, try a little size of the image first, because then you not must wait for a long time.
+*